GaloisInc/daedalus/docs/UserGuide.rst

 *******************
-Deadalus User Guide
+DaeDaLus User Guide
 *******************

-Daedalus is a language for specifying parsers with data dependencies, which allows a parser's behavior to be affected by the semantic values parsed from other parts of the inputs.
+DaeDaLus is a language for specifying parsers with data dependencies, which allows a parser's behavior to be affected by the semantic values parsed from other parts of the inputs.
 This allows a clear, yet precise, specification of many binary formats.